-3.5 Advanced Methods Courses
+Advanced Methods

-Advanced Methods courses deepen your understanding of both the tools and topics of policy analysis and management.
+Advanced Methods courses deepen your understanding of both the tools and topics of policy analysis.
 Many of these courses count toward your concentration area.
-In Washington, we currently offer Program Evaluation (fall) and Cost Benefit Analysis (spring).
+In Washington, we currently offer Program Evaluation, Cost Benefit Analysis, and Public Policy Analysis and Decision Making.
 DC Students may also be able to take additional advanced methods classes during their first year in Pittsburgh.
-The complete list of Advanced Methods courses is available online at:
+See the website for a list of those classes.